Chanthaburi province: Roads

-Route 3 (Sukhumvit Road) passes near Chanthaburi and connects to Rayong, Pattaya, Chonburi, and Bangkok to the northwest and Trat to the southeast.
+Highway 3 (Sukhumvit Road) passes near Chanthaburi and connects to Rayong, Pattaya, Chonburi, and Bangkok to the northwest and Trat to the southeast.
 Route 317 connects Chanthaburi to Sa Kaeo.

 Air

-There is no airport in Chantaburi.
+There is no airport in Chanthaburi.
 The nearest airport is Trat Airport, 66 km from the center of Chanthaburi.

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.

 Health

 Chanthaburi's main hospital is Prapokklao Hospital, operated by the Ministry of Public Health.